JamesParrott/sDNA_GH/README.md

 - Run Learn on the joined data to select the best variable for predicting flows (where measured).
 - Run Predict on the output of Integral to estimate traffic flow for all unmeasured polylines.

 ##### Dev tool(s)
 ###### Unload_sDNA_GH
 Unload the sDNA_GH Python package and all sDNA modules, by removing them from GhPython's shared cache (sys.modules).

-The next sDNA_GH component to run will then reload the package and installation-wide options file (config.toml), and any specified options including a project options config.toml, without otherwise having to restart Rhino to clear its cache.
+The next sDNA_GH component to run will then reload the package and installation-wide options file (config.toml), and any specified options including a project specific config.toml, without otherwise having to restart Rhino to clear its cache.

 ###### sDNA_general
 Run any other component by feeding the name of it into the "tool" input param.